-- Obtaining judgement and an order for account in a claim by administrators of an estate against the deceased's former solicitor.
+- Obtaining judgement and an order for account in a Supreme Court claim by administrators of an estate against the deceased's former solicitor.
 See Smith and Chivers (as Administrators of the Estate of Allan William Brown) v Thompson WASC 111

-- Defending a client against a claim for breach of contract in relation to allegations of a claim of alleged misappropriation of confidential information.
+- Defending a client against a Supreme Court claim for breach of contract in relation to allegations of a claim of alleged misappropriation of confidential information.
 Including successfully resisting an attempt to injunct the firm from acting and resisting an application for summary judgement.
 See UON Pty Ltd v Hoascar WASC 79

-- Successfully opposed an application to set aside a statutory demand in relation to a director of an Australian listed mining company.
+- Successfully opposing a Supreme Court application to set aside a statutory demand in relation to a director of an Australian listed mining company.
 See Aus Asia Minerals Ltd v Ball WASC 399

-- Acting for a minority shareholder (as trial Counsel) in a Supreme Court claim against the majority shareholders for oppression.
+- Acting for a minority shareholder in a Supreme Court claim against the majority shareholders for oppression.
 Judgement was awarded for the minority shareholder.
 See Murabito v Conspect Construction Pty Ltd WASC 474

 - Acting for the liquidator in the complex administration/liquidation of the company developing the Raine Square complex in Perth’s CBD.
 This matter involved a complex dispute with the banks and the receivers including attempts to remove the liquidator and appoint a special purpose liquidator.

 - Acting in a claim for negligence (as trial Counsel) against a large firm of financial advisors.
 The dispute was successfully resolved on the first day of trial.